 Illustration vs Fine Art

 I think the above are closer to illustrations than “fine art,” which makes sense because when I was drawing the original, Art Nouveau was really on my mind.
 Not that the movement didn’t produce fine art.
-Only, when I think of the Art Nouveau, I think of how they applied the beauty of what you might see in a frame on the wall (like a caged bird) and freed it into one’s living space, where we sit or eat on or drink from.
+Only, when I think of the Art Nouveau, I think of how they applied the beauty of what you might see in a frame on the wall (like a caged bird) and freed it into one’s living space, an object we sit, eat on or drink from.
 Unfortunately, it’s easy to let one’s ambitions fall short and produce something less “fine” and more “decorative.”

 But what’s the difference between “fine” and “decorative?”
 Yes, there is the quality of the line and other elements of the form of a given piece, but I think an artist has to be careful of becoming formulaic, by recycling old “moves” so that it’s like the same song being played over and over again.
-It becomes a language in which there’s only so much meaning that can be expressed.
+It becomes a language from which there’s only so much meaning that’s being expressed.